 He delivers a monologue about seeking this kingdom where people didn't die and had a lot of pearls.
 It's the best crappy re-enactment ever.
-Nimoy waxes lyrical about how awesome the place this dinner theatre dropout is planning to invade is.
+Nimoy waxes lyrical about how awesome is the place this dinner theatre dropout is planning to invade.
 Pearls, flowers.
 A seal with two people on it – whoa!
 Adam and Eve were two people!
 Mind blown!

 Now we're in Bahrain.
 Nimoy is pronouncing it strangely, Bah'rain -- which for all I know is the correct pronunciation.
 I'm not going to look it up.
 White privilege is a great time saver.

 Travelogue again.
 Footage of flatbreads being made while Nimoy praises the Bahraini work ethic.
 Ah the exotic market… The electronic music played over footage of the local oil refinery makes me wonder if it's infested with Movelans.

 But oil doesn't enter into our discussion of Genesis, Nimoy assures us.
 We're talking about water.
 Like that mysterious fourth river, right?
 Okay, now we're looking at rock mounds – tombs.
 Older than the Pyramids, if somewhat crappier.
 Somehow this ties into Ashurbanipal and the Assyrian domination of the north.